andreashuber69/kiss-worker/README.md

 // ./src/GetFibonacciWorker.ts
 import { implementWorkerExternal } from "kiss-worker";

-// Import the type of the worker function ... import type { GetFibonacci } from "./getFibonacci.js";
+// Import the type of our function ... import type { GetFibonacci } from "./getFibonacci.js";

 // ... and pass it to establish type safety export const GetFibonacciWorker = implementWorkerExternal<GetFibonacci>(
     // A function that creates a web worker running the script that
-    // serves the worker function
+    // serves our function
     () => new Worker(
         new URL("getFibonacci.js", import.meta.url),
         { type: "module" }